formkit/docs-content/guides/build-a-multi-step-form.md

 - The validity of each individual step is not being shown.
 - When there are validations on a tab that's not the "current step", they cannot be seen.

-Let's carry on and fix those issues.
+Let's let's address the first issue.

-## Tracking validity and errors for each step
+## Tracking validity for each step

-Out-of-the-box, FormKit already:

-1) Tracks group validity
-2) Keeps a count of group errors

-We'll need to expose this data so we can use it in our UI.
+FormKit already tracks `group` validity out-of-the-box.
+We'll just need to capture this data so we can use it in our UI.

-There are a couple concepts to remember about FormKit before we proceed.
-First, every `<FormKit>` component has a matching [core node](/advanced/core#node), which itself has a reactive `node.context` object.
-Second, each core node has a [ledger](/advanced/core#ledger) which counts messages.
-With that in mind, here's an approach to track validity across steps:
+One important concept to remember about FormKit is that every `<FormKit>` component has a matching [core node](/advanced/core#node), which itself has a reactive `node.context` object.
+This `context` object tracks the validity of the node in `context.state.valid`.
+As mentioned above, a `group` becomes valid when all its descendants are valid.
+With that in mind, let's build up an object that stores the reactive validity of each of the groups.

-- We'll track validity of each `group` node by looking at the group's `node.context.state.valid`.
-- We'll track the error counts on each `group` node by listening for `count:errors` events — which are emitted every time the error count changes.

-Remember that groups already know about the complete state of their children, so there is nothing else we need to track for ourselves manually.

 We'll leverage FormKit's [plugin](/advanced/core#plugins) functionality to do this job.
 While the term "plugin" may sound intimidating, plugins in FormKit are just setup functions that are called when a node is created.
 Plugins are inherited by all descendants (such as children within a group).